Kentucky–Tennessee rivalry: Men's basketball

-One particularly notable game was the 1972 match-up at Tennessee.
+Another particularly notable game was the 1972 match-up at Tennessee.
 Kentucky had won the previous game by two points, but Ray Mears' Tennessee team surprised the league by achieving the best record to that point.
 If Tennessee won, they would be sole SEC champions and receive the conference's bid for the NCAA tournament; however, a Kentucky win meant a shared SEC title, with Kentucky receiving the tournament bid via tiebreaker.
 Kentucky won the game 67–66 after a last minute missed Tennessee free throw, splitting the conference title and taking away Tennessee's hopes of a tournament bid.

-The rivalry has been among the biggest for both schools.
-Tennessee claims the most victories against Kentucky of any program in men's college basketball.
+The two teams met in the 2025 Sweet 16, the first meeting between the two in the NCAA Division I men's basketball tournament.
+The game marked the third meeting during the season between the two teams, with Tennessee beating Kentucky 78–65 in the tournament.
+With the win, Tennessee advanced to the Elite 8 for the second consecutive season.

 Game results

 The following table displays the complete list of game results. in the rivalry.
 Kentucky victories are shaded in blue, while Tennessee wins are shaded in orange.